ChainSafe/bls/README.md

 ### Browser

-If you are in the browser, import from `/browser`
+If you are in the browser, import from `/browser` to import directly the WASM version

 ```ts
 import bls from "@chainsafe/bls/browser";